drandrewthomas/AndroidDepthCamera/apde/readme.md

 ## Screenshot

-Below is a screenshot of the APDE app running in the previewer.
+Below is a screenshot of the APDE app running in their previewer.
 Note that if the Android device you use does not have a depth camera you should still see an example loaded from file, albeit without the camera and save buttons.

 ![Screenshot of the code running in APDE](./apdedepthcamera.jpg)

+## Using the sample app

+You'll notice in the screenshot that there's a camera icon, which you can tap to get a depth image.
+Once you've got depth data the save icon should appear, which you can tap to save the raw depth and depth-confidence data to your Android device.
+The saved file will include some metadata, including orientation data so you can correct for camera angle later.

+The files are saved in the external storage area for the app.
+So if you use APDE to run the app as an application, you should be able to find the files in /Android/data/ followed by the package name you set in APDE.
+If you're running in the APDE previewer, you should look in /Android/data/com.callsignlabs.apde.sketchpreview/files.
+You'll probably want to move the files from there for accessing in other programs, using an app such as CX File Explorer.

 ## Credits